pcsmomo/docker-kubernetes/README.md

 But still can't reach it.
 Something was wrong with the target group.

 Clusters -> goals-app -> Tasks -> Stopped \
 You can see some stopped tasks.
-It means something went wrong, so the load balander is recreating the tasks. (another meaning is that the load balander works fine)
+It means something went wrong, so the load balancer is recreating the tasks. (another meaning is that the load balancer works fine)

 1. AWS EC2 -> Target Groups -> tg (the one we created) -> Health Checks -> Edit -> change Path from "/" to "/goals"
 2. AWS EC2 -> Load Balancers -> ecs-lb -> Security groups -> Add goals-xxxxx one beside the default one